liseishun/A.L.I.C.I.A/README.md

-# A.L.I.C.I.A
+# A.E.ONIX
-Project A.L.I.C.I.A is my project to learn how to create cmd interface by using click library and learn how to hash using bcrypt
+Project A.E.ONIX is my project to learn how to create cmd interface by using click library and learn how to hash using bcrypt

 Features & Functionalities: